tangentsoft/mysqlpp/HACKERS.md

 If you want to port MySQL++ to another platform, we need to be confident that the entire library works on your platform before we'll accept patches.
-In the past, we've had broken ports that were missing important library features, or that crashed when built in certain ways.
+In the past, we've had broken ports that were either missing important library features, or which crashed when built in certain ways.
 Few people will knowingly use a crippled version of MySQL++, since there are usually acceptable alternatives.
 Therefore, such ports become maintenance baggage with little compensating value.